cobeisfresh/CleanArchitecture-Android-Showcase/README.md

 Domain module contains application's business logic.
 This is the core part of every app and it should be clear what project is all about just by looking at these files/classes.
 This module should also be independent of any framework.
 That's why it is the innermost layer in Uncle Bob's onion diagram.
 Following the dependency rule this module shouldn't depend on anything from **app** or **data** module.
 We will hold our Use Cases and business models in this module.
 We'll also store repository abstractions in this module.
 This allows us to communicate with the rest of the application following The Dependency Inversion Principle.

 #### Data module
 Data module holds all concrete implementations of our repositories and other data sources like databases or network, split into corresponding packages.
 Every data source holds its own model classes.
-Before sending data further into the domain layer we are going to map it into business models.
+Every model class that is going to be saved into the database or is going to be used in the domain layer should implement DomainMapper and RoomMapper and their respective methods in order to prepare data for the next layer.
 This step will help us filter out data that is not valid or may not be used further in the app.
+To cache our data locally we are using Google's Room Persistance Library.
+We are also using Retrofit for network requests and Gson for parsing json responses.